 - Add additional crushed ice to cover the triple-bagged organ.

 In laboratory tests using this method, hypothermic organ temperatures were demonstrated to be maintained for at least 36 hours.

 Bridge to Life Ltd.

 Northbrook, IL 60062 USA

 Tel: (803) 545-0080

 Fax: (803) 753-9798

-Watch this video to review the step-by-step usage instructions:
+Watch these videos to review the preparation instructions: